CompassionateLove Blog: Displaying compassion for those who struggle with mental illness (c)2015 Nancy Virden

 “Well, of course!” you might say.
 “So why doesn’t my depressed loved one do that too?”

-Professionals in Mental Healthcare are there to help.
+Professionals in mental healthcare are there to help.
 Psychiatrists are medical doctors (MD, DO).
-They will prescribe medication; rarely do they offer therapy.
+They prescribe medication; rarely do they offer therapy.
 Psychologists are experts in human behavior and are often therapists (PhD, PsyD).
 They do not prescribe medication.
-Licensed therapists have training to help clients cope in healthy ways.
+Licensed therapists and counselors are trained to help clients cope in healthy ways.

 What is it you can say or do to show support?

 Avoid mind-reading and assuming you know what is happening.
 Ask, “Are you safe?
 Are you thinking about killing yourself?”
-In the U.S., Call 911 in a crisis, or contact 1-800-273-TALK for advice.
+In the U.S., you can contact the National Suicide Prevention Lifeline at 1-800-273-TALK for advice.
 In a crisis, call 911 or take your loved one to the nearest emergency room.
 Do not leave a suicidal person alone.
 Remove all lethal items from the home.

 Show your depressed loved one you care.
 In the depths of an episode, he or she may not believe “I love you.”
 Say it anyway.
 Promising, “I’m here for you,” may seem more substantial, however you must keep your word in practical ways.
 Broken promises reinforce a sense of rejection and worthlessness.

 Help to combat your friend’s or relative’s sense of aloneness.
 “I’m going to work, but I’ll check on you when I get home” offers a positive look toward the future and a reminder that your concern is not temporary.
 “Would you like your friend to come over?
 I’ll call her” is a valuable service because major depression makes even tiny decisions challenging.

 Avoid some common reactionary mistakes.
 These include: “You are neglecting your family”; “Quit being so morose, it’s not good for you”; “Just go to work already”; “You’re lazy”.
-Comments like these are most likely attempts to change the situation to make it more comfortable.
+Comments like these are most likely attempts to change a situation to make it more comfortable.
 They are not helpful.